Indian Succession Act 1925 Part V: Ultimate Guide to Intestate Succession Laws for Christians in India

 Intestate succession = Distribution of property where a person dies without a valid will.

-Part V of the Indian Succession Act primarily applies to intestate succession among Christians in India.
+Part V primarily applies to intestate succession among Christians in India.

 - Indian Christians

-- Persons governed by civil succession under statutory law
+- Persons governed by statutory civil succession

 - Hindus